praveenmarish/face_attendance/README.md

 *****Important things todo*****

-Add the xml file in the work flow directory and create few directorys named images, recognizers, pickles
+Add few directory named images, recognizers, pickles in workflow directory

 Then run redesigned.py, it will shows the options